Concept Development and Experiential Learning

 In our earliest stages of development, all humans learn through the experiences we have with the people, places and things in our world.
 At first our world is very near and simple; we are mostly aware of our own bodies and feelings of hunger, thirst, safety, fear, and the very near things we can access through our senses.
-As we develop our senses and our ability to move about in the world these concepts enlarge and are added to that include things like the concept of mom, dad, doggie, bottle, cookie, etc. Our initial concept of some words like mom or dad might include all women or all men at first.
-In the same way doggie might mean anything that has four legs, fur and a tail.
+As we develop our senses and our ability to move about in the world, these concepts enlarge and are added to include things like the concept of mom, dad, doggie, bottle, cookie, etc. Our initial concept of some words like “mom” or “dad” might include all women or all men at first.
+In the same way “doggie” might mean anything that has four legs, fur and a tail.

-Concept development begin early, but continues throughout our life as our knowledge and experiences grow.
+Concept development begins early and continues throughout our life as our knowledge and experiences grow.
 For most people who are sighted and hearing we learn our concepts through what we see and hear at some point.
 If we are deaf it may be through sight primarily.
-A child who is deafblind or visually impaired may have little or not access to information provide through vision or hearing.
-Their experiences with the world is largely through the senses of taste, touch, smell and proprioception.
+A child who is deafblind or visually impaired may have little or no access to information provide through vision or hearing.
+Their experiences with the world are largely through the senses of taste, touch, smell and proprioception.
 It only makes sense that their concepts may differ greatly from someone who can see and hear.

 - Communication Overview

 Some concepts are easy to teach because they can be tasted, touched, smelled or physically manipulated and explored.
 For example, I can give you an apple and an orange and you can tell the difference pretty easily.
 They each have distinct features that help you know one from the other.
 It becomes harder to explain how a MacIntosh, Gala, Honey Crisp, and Granny Smith apples are all called apples, and for most of us we expand our understanding of the concept of “apple” through experiences we have eating different varieties of apples.
 These types of concepts are very concrete.